Artificial glaciers stave off drought in Kyrgyzstan

 "When the glacier melts, there will be enough water for the livestock and to water the land in Syn-Tash," the surrounding district, he said.

-Local residents made it over a period of two weeks in autumn by re-directing water from the peaks of Tian-Shan, which tower more than 4,000 metres high in northern Kyrgyzstan.
+Residents made it over a period of two weeks in autumn by redirecting water from the peaks of Tian-Shan, which tower more than 4,000-metres high in northern Kyrgyzstan.

 Kaldanov and others are being forced to adapt since natural glaciers in Central Asia -- the main water source for the region -- are slowly disappearing due to global heating.